Install CloudBees CD/RO within Kubernetes

 The installation may take several minutes.
 Once the pods are all running, you can track the progress of the CloudBees CD/RO server initialization, via the flow-server-init-job log in the Kubernetes dashboard.
 Once all pods are initialized, you can expose the CloudBees CD/RO server flow-web service URL and use your browser to experiment with CloudBees CD/RO.

-Migrating from a non-production to production environment requires a CloudBees CD/RO enterprise license and seperate database configuration.
+Migrating from a non-production to production environment requires a CloudBees CD/RO enterprise license and separate database configuration.

 Before you install CloudBees CD/RO production server